Rick Sutcliffe: Non-pitching statistics

-Broadcasting
+Broadcasting career

 After his retirement from baseball, Sutcliffe was the pitching coach for the Idaho Falls Braves (a farm team of the Padres) in 1996 and 1997.
 After his coaching stint in Idaho Falls, Sutcliffe became a color commentator for the Padres on Channel 4 San Diego from 1998 to 2004.

 Sutcliffe has served as an analyst for ESPN since 1998, when he served as a guest analyst for ESPN Radio’s coverage of that seasons MLB playoffs.
 He joined the network full-time in March 1999 and has appeared on Wednesday Night Baseball since 2002.
 ESPN announced that they had signed a multi-year extension with Sutcliffe in late 2018; he continues to be the lead analyst for their Wednesday Night Baseball coverage.
 Sutcliffe has also provided commentary for international coverage of the World Series via DirecTV/MLB International (1997–2002 and since 2010).

 On March 13, 2008, Sutcliffe was diagnosed with "curable and maintainable" colon cancer.
 He underwent chemotherapy and radiation therapy in his hometown of Kansas City during the spring of 2008 and returned to work with ESPN on May 21, 2008.
-He continues to maintain a positive attitude and credits this to his faith, family encouragement, friends, and support from fans.
 He also is a motivational speaker for the Fellowship of Christian Athletes.

+Personal life

+Sutcliffe is married to Robin (née Ross).
+The couple wed in February 1978.